 - Academic board member

-Catherine Goodman is the Artistic Director of the Royal Drawing School, which she founded with HRH The Prince of Wales in 2000.
-Catherine studied at Camberwell School of Art and the Royal Academy Schools, where she won the RA Gold Medal.
-In 2002 Goodman won the National Portrait Gallery's BP Portrait Award first prize.
-Her latest solo exhibition, Catherine Goodman: Portraits from Life, was at the National Portrait Gallery from June to November 2014.
-She is represented by Marlborough Fine Art and currently lives and paints in London.
+Catherine Goodman is an artist and the Founding Artistic Director of the Royal Drawing School, which she established with HRH The Prince of Wales in 2000.
+She studied at Camberwell School of Arts & Crafts and the Royal Academy Schools, where she won the RA Gold Medal.
+In 2002 she won the National Portrait Gallery's BP Portrait Award First Prize.
+Recent solo exhibitions include: Catherine Goodman: Portraits from Life, National Portrait Gallery (2014); the last house in the world, Marlborough Fine Art (2016); EVE, Hauser & Wirth Somerset (2019) and the light gets in, Marlborough Gallery, New York (2019).
+Goodman’s paintings are held in numerous private and public collections including the National Portrait Gallery, the Fitzwilliam Museum Cambridge and the Royal Collection Trust.
+Goodman was appointed as a Trustee of the National Gallery in November 2019.
+She is represented by Marlborough Fine Art and currently lives and paints in London and Somerset.

 Letter from the Artistic Director